Introduction: Evolution of Cyber Security

 Cyber security is the protection of the confidentiality, integrity and availability of information, whether it’s in transit, in processing or at store, and the underlying information systems (both hardware and software), in a cyber space where people, processes and technology are involved, through the application of policy, training & awareness and technology.

-To really grasp what the above given definition means, let’s dissect it to smaller units and try to digest it.
+To really grasp what the above given definition means, let’s dissect it to smaller units as depicted in the below figure and try to digest it.

-- Which Properties of the Information Are We Aiming to Protect?
-In doing so, we are trying to protect against unauthorized access and disclosure (confidentiality), unauthorized modification (integrity) and denial of use (availability).
+For proper security, both the information and the underlying information system need to be protected against unauthorized access and disclosure (confidentiality), unauthorized modification (integrity) and denial of use (availability).

 Confidentiality: Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information.
 (1)